🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-βš–οΈ Work-Life Balance + 8.4 -- 30 Montreal offers a strong work-life balance with a vibrant cultural scene and ample leisure activities, though long winters and a moderate cost of living can slightly dampen the experience.
+βš–οΈ Work-Life Balance + 8.4 -- 30 Montreal offers a strong work-life balance with its vibrant culture, reasonable working hours, and ample leisure activities, though winters can be harsh.

-🧼 Cleanliness + 7.2 -- 10 Generally clean city with well-maintained public spaces, though some neighborhoods and metro stations can be less tidy.
+🧼 Cleanliness + 7.2 -- 10 Montreal is generally clean, especially in residential areas, but some downtown streets and alleys can be less tidy.

 🌿 CLIMATE & ENVIRONMENT